-The Welsh Landscape has inspired artists, poets and writers for generations.
-But, for one 20th century artist, they were more than just a subject for the canvas, they were a metaphor for melancholic isolation, for power and a comfort.
+The Welsh landscapes have inspired artists, poets, and writers for generations.
+But, for one 20th century artist, they were more than just a subject for the canvas, they were a metaphor for melancholic isolation, for power, and comfort.

-The epilepsy was the reason he failed an army medical board during the war, and it was at the suggestion of his doctor that he took up, and discovered a passion for art.
+The epilepsy was the reason he failed an army medical board during the war.
+It was at the suggestion of his doctor that he take up art, and therefore he discovered a passion for it.

-After enrolling in the Slade School of Art in 1941 which had relocated to Oxford for the duration of the war, Williams found the works of Piero della Francesco of particular interest:
+After enrolling in the Slade School of Art in 1941, which had relocated to Oxford for the duration of the war, Williams found the works of Piero della Francesca of particular interest:

 Williams would only return to Wales for holidays and it was not until he retired from teaching that he took up the full-time painting and promotion of Wales and Welsh art.

-Once back home, he would wander through the mountains, painting initially ‘en plein’ but he soon realised that he did not wish to produce a realistic depiction of the landscape, and so he would sketch and return to his studio to paint what he saw in these landscapes.
+Once back home, he would wander through the mountains, painting initially en plein.
+He soon realized that he did not wish to produce a realistic depiction of the landscape, and so he would sketch and then return to his studio to paint what he saw in these landscapes.

 You could definitely get lost in these turbulent landscapes.
 Quite glorious in their bleakness, reassuring in their might.
-It is interesting to see the way some artists tend to stay with a colour palette – for me, that olive green is so evocative of melancholy and loneliness.
+It is interesting to see the way some artists tend to stay with a color palette.
+For me, that olive green is so evocative of melancholy and loneliness.
 The rough layering rather than a smooth finish evokes a sense of brooding, especially when it comes to landscapes.
 One can imagine clambering among those rocks.
 If you compare this 18th-century example of Snowdonia by Sydney Richard Percy:

 You are a part of the landscape, rather than being a passive viewer of the scene unfolding in front of you.
-His preferred technique of using a palette knife to thickly apply the paint; and the almost cubist appearance of the form, suited Williams.
+His preferred technique was using a palette knife to thickly apply the paint.
+The almost cubist appearance of the form suited Williams.
 He said:

 Sir Kyffin Williams died on 1st September 2006 and was buried in Llanfair-Yng Nghornwy.
 His Welsh heritage meant a great deal to Williams: